ellereeeee/blog-posts/2018-01-08 The Beginner's Guide to ReactJS part 6.md

 1) Pass on a `ref` on the element that you're rendering.
 Putting `ref` on a class references an instance of that class.

-2) In the `ref` value, pass in the node as the argument and return an assignment of the node to a value in the instance (`this.something`).
+2) In the `ref` value, pass in the node as the argument and return an assignment of the node to a value in the instance (ex: `this.rootNode`).

-3) After the component is mounted, the node can be used for a library.
+3) After the component is mounted, the node can be used for a library or something else.